zemse/hardhat-tracer/README-TEMPLATE.md

 ## Usage

-_A description on how to use this plugin, for example, how to run its tasks_
+<_A description of how to use this plugin.
+How to use the tasks if there are any, etc._>

 There are no additional steps you need to take for this plugin to work.